Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 entries to their Log Tree per day.
 This keeps proof sizes small and also ensures that, when User Agents advertise having observed a particular tree head, there are a large number of potential hosts that could've conveyed the tree head.
-To support providing proofs of inclusion for new submissions quickly, Transparency Logs provide proofs of inclusion against **provisional** heads.
-A provisional head is conceptually a work-in-progress log entry that will, after a bounded amount of time, be added to the rightmost edge of the Log Tree.
+To support providing inclusion proofs for new submissions quickly, Transparency Logs issue **provisional** tree heads.
+A provisional head is, in essence, a work-in-progress log entry that will be added to the rightmost edge of the Log Tree within a bounded amount of time.

 ~~~ tls
 struct {